mooosakhan/Exam-Scheduling-System-Frontend/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

-### Notes:

-- **Project Name**: Replace with your actual project name.
-- **Description**: Replace "A brief description..." with a concise summary of your project.
-- **Features**: List the key features your application offers.
-- **Demo**: Provide a link to a live demo or a video walkthrough of your application.
-- **Technologies Used**: List all the technologies and frameworks used in your project.
-- **Setup Instructions**: Detail how to clone, install dependencies, and run your project locally.
-- **Usage**: Optionally provide examples or screenshots demonstrating how to use your application.
-- **Contributing**: Explain how others can contribute to your project.
-- **License**: Specify the license under which your project is distributed.